- #5 import market for U.S. corn in MY 2017/2018.

 - 70% of YC goes toward chicken feed to supply its 1,000 plus poultry farms.

-- US ethanol sales remain the same.
-Public transportation is turning into gas reducing the demand for E7.8 gasoline.
+- Public transportation is turning to natural gas reducing the demand for E7.8 gasoline.

 Trade and Market Share Issues

-- U.S. ethanol imports are duty free due to the FTA.
-Ethanol imports are mainly from the U.S. due to price competitiveness.
+- U.S ethanol imports are duty free under the FTA.
+Fuel ethanol imports are mainly from the U.S. due to price competitiveness.

 - Just 19 months into his five-year term, President Pedro Pablo Kuczynski, resigned in March 2018 over corruption-related scandals.
 Vice President Martín Vizcarra took the office and will serve the remaining time of the mandate.
 Corruption scandals continue to be a major issue in the country.